py4j/py4j/py4j-web/advanced_topics.rst

 **On the Python side**

 Use Python's `ssl` module to create an `ssl.SSLContext`.
-Note that this was added in Python 2.7, so if you want to use TLS on 2.6 you should investigate the backports on PyPI.
-For the connection to the JVM you'll need something
+For the connection to the JVM you'll need something like:
-like:

 .. code-block:: python